mindfiredigital/react-text-igniter/CONTRIBUTING.md

-# Contributing to IgniteJS
+# Contributing to TextIgnite JS

-We welcome and appreciate your contribution to IgniteJS.
+We welcome and appreciate your contribution to TextIgnite JS.
 These guidelines will help ensure a smooth and collaborative process for everyone.

 ## How Can You Contribute?